ClassicUO/ClassicUO/README.md

 * [UltimaXNA](https://github.com/ZaneDubya/UltimaXNA)
 * [ServUO](https://github.com/servuo/servuo)

 This work is released under the GPLv3 license.
 This project does not distribute any copyrighted game assets.
-In order to run this client you'll need to legally obtain a copy of version 7.0.59.8 or earlier of the Ultima Online Classic Client.
+In order to run this client you'll need to legally obtain a copy of the Ultima Online Classic Client.

 Ultima Online(R) © 2019 Electronic Arts Inc. All Rights Reserved.